kawansoft/aceql-http/README.md

 Restart the AceQL Web Server for activation.

-## State management : stateful & stateless modes
+## State management : stateful and stateless modes

 AceQL may be run either in stateful or stateless mode.